 I follow my instincts on this.

-So there's something going on here, and I know what it is, that it's because the Senate emigration bill is in trouble in the House.
+So there's something going on here, and I know what it is.

 So the drive-by media is out there doing what they do.

-They're they're driving their agenda.
+They're driving their agenda.

-They're all for open borders for who knows whatever reason I don't even care to bother to analyze that.
+I don't even care to bother to analyze that.

-The other thing going on out there is this ongoing press uh by the Democrats to get out of Iraq and to proclaim this a failure.
+The other thing going on out there is this ongoing press by the Democrats to get out of Iraq and to proclaim this a failure.

-This is an election year, and traditionally people tune in uh in even greater numbers, and not everybody listens all day every day, and so it's sometimes necessary to repeat some salient points in the process of educating and informing virtually everybody who listens to the program.
+And so it's sometimes necessary to repeat some salient points in the process of educating and informing virtually everybody who listens to the program.

 Remember, we're all here in the arena of ideas.

-I've always believed that an informed participating general public is what makes this country work.
+I've always believed that an informed, participating general public is what makes this country work.

-Uh and believe I'm telling you, there's an agenda, the drive-by media is after Zarkawi's death, uh, rather than kind of slink away and and and rethink this, they have ratcheted up the notion that we're losing.
+The drive-by media is after Zarkowi's death, rather than kind of slink away and rethink this, they have ratcheted up the notion that we're losing, that we have no hope, that it's a lost cause, that it's all Bush's fault, that it's a civil war.

-They trot Murph out.
+They trot Murphy out.

 They keep having these votes in the House and the Senate where they lose profoundly on withdrawing, and yet they keep talking about it.